Walter0697/haskell/README.md

-# haskell
-some practice programs in haskell
+Just some haskell program for myself to practice haskell